 - B. Brief description of current condition: The majority of the entire 397-acre tract is a large palustrine marsh with islands of forested wetlands and shrub wetlands, and a partial perimeter of forested wetlands within the southern portion of the tract (Fig. C).
 Dominant cover of the marsh includes pickerelweed and maidencane.
 Other common species include smartweed, arrowhead, and sand cordgrass.
 There are separate pockets of sawgrass and Carolina willow.
 The forested wetland areas have dominant canopy and sub-canopy species of bays, tupelo, and cypress; with additional cover provided by red maple and dahoon holly.
-The ground cover within the forested component includes a dominance of lizard's-tail and various fern species.
-A buffer of pine flatwoods is located along the northeast and southeast portion of the marsh.
+The ground cover within the forested along the northeast and southeast portion of the marsh.
 An improved pasture is located along the western and northern boundary of the marsh.
 The tract is an undivided 50/50 interest between the SWFWMD and Polk County, therefore it was determined that the mitigation credit would be designated within a 198-acre area of the wetland.
 The upland buffers provide important functions for the wetland area, but are not designated for mitigation credit (refer to Figure C).
 The wetland conditions represent high quality conditions with minimal exotic and nuisance species coverage.
 Wildlife use is substantial, foraging opportunities for wading birds are high, and sandhill crane nesting has been documented for the marsh.
 Amphibian presence is substantial, particularly the frog population. - C. Brief description of proposed work: The wetlands are of high quality and no direct enhancement is necessary.
 Indirect enhancement has been provided by removal of cattle and the threat of potential development activities along the perimeter of the marsh through public acquisition.
 Without the development threat, there is substantially less potential for invasion of exotic/nuisance vegetation and water quality degradation that is often associated with residential development (i.e. septic tanks, fertilizers, etc.).
 The potential of silviculture activities of the forested components are also removed through public acquisition, protection, and management. - D. Brief explanation of how this work serves to offset the impacts of the specified DOT project(s): The FDOT wetland impacts include approximately 3 acres of forested wetland and 4.8 acres of marsh habitat.
 The preservation of 198 acres of high quality marsh, shrub, and mixed forested wetland habitat appropriately and adequately compensates for these impacts with a 25-to-1 ratio. - E. Brief explanation of why a mitigation bank was/was not chosen, in whole or in part, including a discussion of cost: At the time of mitigation selection, the SJRWMD considered the use of a mitigation bank to compensate for the anticipated wetland impacts.
 The only mitigation bank in the basin (Lk.
 Louisa/Green Swamp Mitigation Bank) has a dominance of xeric habitat restoration and bayhead enhancement.
 The wetland impacts and mitigation include a dominance of mixed forest and marsh habitat.
-Therefore, the Lake Lowery option was deemed by the SJRWMD to be a more appropriate mitigation option for the proposed impacts.
+Therefore, the Lake Lowery option was deemed by the SJRWMD to be a more appropriate mitigation option for the proposed impacts. - F. Brief explanation of why a SWIM project was/was not chosen as mitigation, in whole or in part, including a discussion of cost, if the anticipated impacts are located within a SWIM water body : There are no SWIM water bodies within this basin.